kgisl/project-ideas/ssaChallenge/59second.md

 Caption 4
 ---------
 -  Other titles, optional as deemed fit by the FIT KGISL Learner

-## Notes ##
+## Alternative Approach: The story narrative ##
-As a matter of fact, your 59second video should briefly touch upon only three main things.
+Your 59second video should briefly touch upon only three main things.
 One story from your past, one from the present and one from the future, ideally so.
-But then depending upon what you have, it can vary around.
+But then depending upon what you have, you can vary it around.